CompVis/stable-diffusion/docs/installation/INSTALL_MAC.md

   "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-!!! quote "Conda Installation"
+!!! todo "Conda Installation"

     Now there are two different ways to set up the Python (miniconda) environment:
     1. Standalone
     2. with pyenv
     If you don't know what we are talking about, choose Standalone

     === "Standalone"